 “How many funerals do we have to have before we tell the Congress and the Senate that you got to do something in these times?”
 Sharpton asked, later referencing proposed federal legislation like the George Floyd Act, a bill expanding state and federal oversight of policing practices and limiting certain uses of force by law enforcement.

 Andrew’s funeral drew several hundred to an Elizabeth City megachurch that’s typically filled with a mostly white congregation on Sundays.
 Cameras lined the walls and the center of the sanctuary.
-Sharpton’s National Action Network was there to broadcast the proceedings.
-It was built for public consumption, choreographed to make us see the cruelty and injustice much as Emmett Till’s mother demanded an open casket.
+Sharpton’s National Action Network was there to broadcast.
+It was built for public consumption, choreographed just as Emmett Till’s mother demanded an open casket.

-“Me and my dad, he was my best friend,” Andrew’s son, Jha’rod Ferebee, said at the funeral.
-“Every time you seen him you seen me.
+“Me and my dad, he was my best friend,” Andrew’s son, Jha’rod Ferebee, said.
+“Every time you seen him, you seen me.
 You seen me, you seen him.
 We couldn’t stay away from each other.”

 “It’s terrible the way we have to meet together like this,” Khalil Ferebee, Andrew’s older son, said through tears.
 “But seeing everybody, I’m glad we’re together like this right now.”

-Most of the white people at Andrew’s funeral were journalists like me.
-And even if we were meant to be there, I felt a queasy sense of voyeurism at moments.
-As the pallbearers carried the casket, white photographers swarmed a little girl in a white dress and denim jacket who flitted back and forth between Brown family members.
+Most of the white people at Andrew’s funeral were journalists.
+And even if we were meant to be there, I felt a queasy sense of voyeurism.
+As the pallbearers carried the casket, white photographers swarmed a little Black girl in a white dress and denim jacket who flitted back and forth between Brown family members.

 It raised a question that I struggled to answer.
 Am I here to document, sympathize, or to gawk?